-This topic describes how to create an E-MapReduce (EMR) Hive node.
-EMR Hive nodes allow you to use SQL-like statements to read data from and write data to data warehouses with large datasets and manage the data warehouses.
-The data warehouses are stored in a distributed storage system.
-You can use EMR Hive nodes to analyze and develop large amounts of log data in an efficient manner.
+You can create an E-MapReduce (EMR) Hive node.
+This node lets you use SQL-like statements to read, write, and manage data warehouses that store large datasets on a distributed storage system.
+Use this node to analyze and develop large amounts of log data.

 Prerequisites

 An Alibaba Cloud EMR cluster is created and registered to DataWorks.
-For more information, see Register an EMR cluster to DataWorks.
+For more information, see DataStudio (old version): Associate an EMR computing resource.

 (Required if you use a RAM user to develop tasks) The RAM user is added to the DataWorks workspace as a member and is assigned the Develop or Workspace Administrator role.
 The Workspace Administrator role has more permissions than necessary.
 Exercise caution when you assign the Workspace Administrator role.
 For more information about how to add a member, see Add workspace members and assign roles to them.